xtangle/zoundcloud/README.md

 * Playlist pages (downloads the entire playlist).
 * Tracks that are contained in scrollable lists.

-When a download is initiated, by default it will download the mp3 version of the song with metadata (including cover art) added.
-It can be configured from the options menu to not add metadata or prefer to download songs in its uploaded format if available.
+By default, when a download is started it will download the mp3 version of the song with metadata (including cover art) added.
+It can be configured from the options menu to not add metadata or prefer to download songs in its uploaded format (if available).

-Metadata information and cover art is automatically added to files in .mp3 format (as ID3v2 tags).
+Metadata information and cover art is automatically added to files in .mp3 format.
 The added metadata includes: cover art, title, album artist, genres, duration, release year, bpm, artist url, audio source url, and description.

-Note that when adding metadata, the entire song needs to be downloaded to memory first.
-This might cause a song to not appear to be downloading at first, but in most cases it is actually downloading in the background.
+Note: When metadata is enabled, download progress will not show in the browser until the entire song is downloaded.

-All tracks will be downloaded to the user's default Downloads folder:
+All tracks will be downloaded to the user's default Downloads folder.

 * Tracks are downloaded with the name `track_title`.
 * Playlists are downloaded to a folder with the name `user_name - playlist_name`.